bihor/fp_masterquiz/Documentation/Configuration/Index.rst

   - **Configure the quiz only by TypoScript**.

   - The AJAX-call calls an normal action and not an eID-script.
+Therefore it is necessary to set this TypoScript: plugin.tx_fpmasterquiz.features.requireCHashArgumentForActionArguments = 0 This is set by default.
+You can change the value to 1, if you do not use the AJAX-version.
-The cHash-check must therefore be disabled in the install tool.
+    If it is still not working, you can disable the cHash-check in the install tool:
+    [FE][pageNotFoundOnCHashError] = false

 Examples: